Bayesian Estimation of Attribute and Identification Disclosure Risks in Synthetic Data: Bayesian estimation of attribute disclosure risks

 On the agency side, $m > 1$ synthetic datasets are released, denoted by $\mathbf{Z}$.
 Each synthetic dataset is denoted by $\mathbf{Z}_{(l)}$ where $l = 1, \cdots, m$.
 See \citet{Drechsler2011book} for review of synthetic data and the references therein.

-On the intruder side, suppose the intruder intends to learn the original value of $\mathbf{y}_i^{s}$ for some record $i$ in $\mathbf{y}$.
-Several pieces of information can be available to the intruder: i) $\mathbf{y}^{us} = \{\mathbf{y}_i^{us}: i = 1, \cdots, n\}$, the un-synthesized values of all $n$ observations; ii) $A$, any auxiliary information known by the intruder about records in $\mathbf{y}$; and iii) $S$ denotes any information known by the intruder about the process of generating $\mathbf{Z}$.
+On the intruder side, suppose the intruder intends to learn $\mathbf{y}_i^{s}$ for some record $i$ in $\mathbf{y}$.
+Several pieces of information can be available to the intruder: i) $\mathbf{y}^{us} = \{\mathbf{y}_i^{us}: i = 1, \cdots, n\}$, the un-synthesized values of all $n$ observations; ii) $A$, any auxiliary information known by the intruder about records in $\mathbf{y}$; and iii) $S$, denoting any information known by the intruder about the process of generating $\mathbf{Z}$.
 We will discuss each piece in detail in Section \ref{attributerisk:keysteps}.